-Google search engine listings can prove to be the lifeblood to many online businesses so it is vital to make sure your new website appears in the results pages.
+Google search engine listings can prove to be the lifeblood of many online businesses, so it is vital to make sure your new website appears in the results pages.

-Here is an easy to follow, beginner’s guide to getting your brand new website indexed so it will be listed in Google and other main search engines.
+Here is an easy-to-follow guide to getting your brand-new website indexed on Google and other primary search engines.

-If you have followed my good website design tips then your company site will be ready for the visit of Google.
+If you have followed my good website design tips, then your company’s site will be ready for Google’s visit.

-As of July 2018, Google reached a market share of 82.85 percent on the search engine market in the United Kingdom.
+As of July 2021, Google had a market share of 87.85 per cent in the search engine market in the United Kingdom.

 Market share of search engines held by Google… Source: The Statistics Portal

-Google may well be the largest of the search engine providers but they are not alone.
+Google may well be the largest of the search engines, but they are not alone.

-Bing and Yahoo are also responsible for bringing the other 17.15% of traffic to your website via their result pages too.
+Bing and Yahoo are also responsible for bringing the other 13.15% of traffic to your website via their result pages.

 Why do I need to get Google to visit my website?

 Getting Google to index your new website allows your company site to appear in their search engine listings.